droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 In the former case, before she leads the players to the den, Ezmerelda proposes the following plan:

-* First, she will lead the players to her wagon at Lake Baratok to retrieve some supplies—specifically, a *spell scroll of major image* (in case they need a distraction), a *spell scroll of remove curse* (in case any of them is bitten), a spyglass (to keep watch), and 10 silvered crossbow bolts (to restock their quivers).
+* First, she will lead the players to her wagon at Lake Baratok to retrieve some supplies—specifically, a *spell scroll of [Shared Invisibility](https://2e.aonprd.com/Spells.aspx?ID=2025)* (in case they need to sneak past someone), a *spell scroll of [Cleanse Affliction (4th rank)](https://2e.aonprd.com/Spells.aspx?ID=1467)* (in case any of them are cursed with something bad), a spyglass (to keep watch), and 10 silvered crossbow bolts (to restock their quivers).
 * Second, she and the players will set up camp in the hollow and wait until nightfall for the werewolf pack to exit the den to hunt.
 * Third, once the werewolf pack has left the den, she and the players will infiltrate the werewolf den to rescue Ilya from his captivity.